nfisher23/nickolasfisher.com/content/blog/How-to-Mock-Dependencies-and-Unit-Test-in-Spring-Boot-Webflux.md

 The source code for this post can be found [on Github](https://github.com/nfisher23/reactive-programming-webflux/tree/master/mocking-and-unit-testing).

-The most straightforward way to write unit tests in spring boot webflux is to leverage [project reactor&#39;s StepVerifier](https://projectreactor.io/docs/test/release/api/reactor/test/StepVerifier.html).
-StepVerifier allows you to pull each item in a **Flux** or the only potential item in a **Mono** and make assertions about each item as it&#39;s pulled through the chain, or make assertions about certain errors that should be thrown in the process.
-I&#39;m going to quickly walk you through an example integrating mockito with it and webflux.
+The most straightforward way to write unit tests in spring boot webflux is to leverage [project reactor's StepVerifier](https://projectreactor.io/docs/test/release/api/reactor/test/StepVerifier.html).
+StepVerifier allows you to pull each item in a **Flux** or the only potential item in a **Mono** and make assertions about each item as it's pulled through the chain, or make assertions about certain errors that should be thrown in the process.
+I'm going to quickly walk you through an example integrating mockito with it and webflux.

 ## Bootstrap the Project

-We&#39;re going to make a single endpoint whose job is to filter the results from a downstream call to prevent sensitive information from travelling arbitrarily to the client.
+We're going to make a single endpoint whose job is to filter the results from a downstream call to prevent sensitive information from travelling arbitrarily to the client.

 Go to the [spring initializr](https://start.spring.io/) and select the reactive web option.
-After you have unzipped it, let&#39;s set up our data models, service, web client config, and controller:
+After you have unzipped it, let's set up our data models, service, web client config, and controller:

 ```java
 public class DownstreamResponseDTO {